oracle-livelabs/common/labs/generate-ssh-key-cloud-shell/generate-ssh-keys-cloud-shell.md

 ## Task 1: Generate SSH Keys

-1. To start the Oracle Cloud shell, go to your Cloud console and click the cloud shell icon at the top right of the page.
+1. To start the Oracle Cloud shell, go to your Cloud console and click **Cloud Shell** at the top right of the page.

     ![Click cloud shell icon.](https://oracle-livelabs.github.io/common/images/console/cloud-shell.png " ")